JeroSik/GeoTrash/README.md

 # GeoTrash
 A community-driven web application tool that collects different recycle bin location points.
-During EcoMake 2018 Purdue, a weekend-long engineering design competition centered on sustainability, our team decided to focus on creating an convenient way to recycle.
+During EcoMake 2018 Purdue, a weekend-long engineering design competition centered on sustainability, our team decided to focus on creating a convenient way to recycle.
 See also the [presentation](https://docs.google.com/presentation/d/1WXI5iPwDKlXD41j7sttsrGVgGEepeZANfk_znRWAIQw/edit?usp=sharing) for this project.

 ## Getting Started